Harshulagarwal/LendingClubCaseStudy/README.md

 ## General Information
-Lending club is an online loan market platform, facilitating personal loans, business loans and loans for medical purposes.
-The objective of this case study is to identify the risky applicants who are likely to default and there by minimize the financial loss to the company by analysing the past data through Exploratory data analysis (EDA).

 The case study helps you in developing a basic understanding of risk analytics in banking and financial services and understand how data is used to minimize the risk of losing money while lending to customers.
 When a consumer finance company receives a loan application, the company must decide for loan approval based on the applicant’s profile.
 Two types of risks are associated with the company's decision.